 - Soak the fenugreek with the rice or separately.

 - About half an hour before starting the grinding process, wash and soak the lentils.
+I soak them overnight along with the rice because it seems to speed up the fermentation process.

-- A grinder works great but a blender should work also, grind the lentils first.
+- A grinder works great but a blender should work also.
+Grind the lentils first.
 Usually about 20-25 minutes of grinding is required for the lentil.
 Once done remove the lentil batter to the container you are going to ferment the batter in.
 The container should be large enough for the lentil and rice and then some for rising.

-- If using poha add it now.
+- If using poha or cooked add it now.
 Let the grinder run for a couple of rounds before adding the rice.
 Grind the rice about 30-40 minutes till the rice has been ground but do not make it completely smooth, stop grinding when there is still some texture to the rice like Cream of rice texture.

 - Place the container in a warm place for 6-10 hours till the batter is fermented.